SciML/sciml.ai/index.md

   for all types of equations, and includes conveniences like an array interface (sol[i] for the ith timepoint), an interpolation interface (sol(t) for the solution interpolated at time t), and a plotting interface (plot(sol)).
-- **An enhanced scope for number types**.
+- **Compatibility with a wide array of Julia-defined number types**.
 Packages such as OrdinaryDiffEq.jl allow for solving differential equations with arbitrary precision numbers, unit-checking arithmetic, n-dimensional tensors, complex numbers, and more.
 - **Automatic symbolic enhancements**.
 [ParameterizedFunctions.jl](https://github.com/JuliaDiffEq/ParameterizedFunctions.jl)
   provides an easy way to specify differential equations and will automatically symbolically calculate items such as Jacobians and inverted Jacobians which